BorgDiven/DiVE/readme.md

 This repository contains the official implementation of our paper "Diffusion-based Synthetic Data Generation for Visible-Infrared Person Re-Identification" accepted at AAAI 2025.

 > ⚠️ **Important Notice**:
-> The weight file for generating infrared images has been uploaded and you can download it from the link in **Finetune the SD model**.
+> The weight file for generating infrared images has been uploaded and you can download it from the link in section **2.Finetune the SD model**.

 ## Environment Setup